 When you use an editor:

-You will find guidelines and information about thesis composition and expected word length in the following policies and procedures:
+You will find information on thesis formatting and specific word limits in the below policies and procedures.

 The frontispiece includes the parts of your thesis before the main content.